coreruleset/fake-bot-plugin/README.md

  * Bingbot
  * Facebookbot

-Detection is done using DNS PTR.
+Detection is done using DNS PTR records.

 ## Prerequisities